mjosaarinen/avr-aes256enc/README.md

 05-Sep-16  Markku-Juhani O. Saarinen <mjos@iki.fi>

-A public domain constant-time implementation of **AES-256** on 8-bit *AVR microcontroller*, just because "you never know when you might need one" !
+A public domain constant-time implementation of **AES-256** on 8-bit AVR microcontroller, just because *you never know when you might need one* !

 We implement block encryption only -- to get an encryption/decryption thing going, use CTR or similar.
 Note that inverse AES is much slower and cannot